作者

 摘要

-Background: Fibrate use can result in an acute increase in serum creatinine, making assessing kidney outcomes associated with fibrates difficult in studies with short follow-up times.
-Additionally, there is limited research on certain kidney outcomes and mixed results of past studies.
-The aim of this study is to examine the association of fibrate use with incident chronic kidney disease (CKD), end-stage kidney disease (ESKD), and mortality in a large national cohort of United States (US) Veterans.
-Methods: A retrospective cohort study was conducted to examine the association of de novo prescription of fibrate medications with incident CKD, ESKD, and mortality over up to 14 years of follow-up.
-Patients (n=688,382) were selected from the national Veterans Administration (VA) research database.
-Associations were examined in Cox proportional hazard models and Fine-Gray model adjusted for demographics, major comorbidities, laboratory measurements, including baseline estimated glomerular filtration rate (eGFR), albuminuria, and medications.
-Results: We identified 58,773 incident new fibrate users.
-The overall mean (standard deviation [SD]) age was 59 (13) years, with 7% female, 18% Black, and 7% Hispanic.
+Key Points In this large national cohort of United States veterans followed over 14 years, fibrate was associated with a higher risk of incident CKD.
+Fibrate use was also associated with a lower risk of ESKD and all-cause mortality.
+Considering the potential long-term benefits, clinicians should not necessarily avoid fibrate use, with careful monitoring of kidney function.
+Background Fibrate use can result in an acute increase in serum creatinine, making assessing kidney outcomes associated with fibrates difficult in studies with short follow-up times.
+In addition, there is limited research on certain kidney outcomes and mixed results of past studies.
+The aim of this study was to examine the association of fibrate use with incident CKD, ESKD, and mortality in a large national cohort of United States (US) Veterans.
+Methods A retrospective cohort study was conducted to examine the association of de novo prescription of fibrate medications with incident CKD, ESKD, and mortality over up to 14 years of follow-up.
+Patients ( N =688,382) were selected from the national Department of Veterans Affairs (VA) research database.
+Associations were examined in Cox proportional hazards model and Fine-Gray model adjusted for demographics, major comorbidities, laboratory measurements including baseline eGFR, albuminuria, and medications.
+Results We identified 58,773 incident new fibrate users.
+The overall mean (SD) age was 59 (13) years, with 7% female, 18% Black, and 7% Hispanic.
 Fibrate users were more likely to be male, White, current smokers, and had higher frequencies of comorbidities.
-In the fully adjusted model, fibrate use (versus non-use) was associated with a lower risk of death (Hazard ratio [HR]: 0.91, 95% confidential interval [CI]: 0.89-0.93) and ESKD (0.80, 0.71-0.92) but with a higher risk of incident CKD (1.21, 1.19-1.24).
-Conclusions: In this large national cohort of US Veterans with long follow-up time, fibrate use was associated with a higher risk of incident CKD but a lower risk of ESKD and mortality.
+In the fully adjusted model, fibrate use (versus nonuse) was associated with a lower risk of death (hazard ratio, 0.91; 95% confidential interval, 0.89 to 0.93) and ESKD (0.80, 0.71 to 0.92) but with a higher risk of incident CKD (1.21, 1.19 to 1.24).
+Conclusions In this large national cohort of US Veterans with long follow-up time, fibrate use was associated with a higher risk of incident CKD but a lower risk of ESKD and mortality.
 Further studies are needed to corroborate the potential benefits of fibrate on kidney function and survival.